fkarg/fkarg.github.io/drafts/longtermplans.md

 ---
 # Setting Goals
+We will start by visualizing the best and worst case scenarios of the near future.

 ## Imagine yourself being Successful
-Take a minute to visualize yourself being successful the next year.
+Take a minute to visualize yourself being successful during the course of the next year.
 How much you get done.
-To do all the things you wanted to do since childhood.
-To finally take that course you wanted to, but you never got around to registering.
-To be more consistent with your health and fitness.
-To travel to that thing you always wanted to.
+To do all the things you wanted to do since forever.
+To finally take that course you wanted to.
+To do that thing you never had time for.
+To be more consistent with health and fitness.
+To travel to that awesome country.
 To get that promotion you really worked hard for.
-Being admired by your friends and family.
+Helping other people and being admired for it.
+Being loved by friends and family.
+All the hard work you're doing, knowing what it is for.

+Visualize the best-case scenario for you for next year, where everything you attempt succeeds.

+{: .box-note}
-Take a minute and enjoy it.
+Take a minute and enjoy visualizing it.
 That's what we will aim for.

+Write down a few bullet points if you want.

 ## Imagine yourself being Unsuccessful
-Conversely, what will happen if you for some reason stop being productive?
-Take a minute to visualize what will happen if you let life run it's course without you doing anything.
-Working away without really enjoying anything, watching videos and playing games, out for happiness in the moment.
+Conversely, what will happen if you for some reason stop being successful?
+Take a minute to visualize what will happen if you let life run it's course without you doing anything - not achieving anything you aimed for.
 Fitness was long since ignored, and your health has seen much better times.
-Lying on the couch or in bed all day will not improve the situation either.
-Friends will distance themselves from you as they get successful, and at some point you will be deeply unsatisfied and depression kicks in.
+Lying on the couch all day does not improve the situation either.
+Friends have distanced themselves from you as they get successful.
+At some point you will be deeply unsatisfied and depression kicks in.
 It will only be downhill from there.

+Visualize the worst-case scenario for you for next year, where everything you attempt fails.

+{: .box-note}
 Thoroughly visualize it.
 This is what we want to avoid.

+Write down a few bullet points if you want.

 ## What to Expect
+Reality tends to fit in somewhere inbetween.
+Most of the time, it's neither utmost paradise, nor ultimate tragedy.

+Visualizing these two szenarios should give you a sense for the difference you can make - and what will happen if you don't.

-If you visualized the two szenarios, you might wonder: So where does reality fit in?
-The answer: It's somewhere inbetween.
-We can't just be productive all the time, but it's also hard to not do anything at all.
-With a deterrant and a paradise, let's see how we can get to the paradise.
+It's unlikely that everything we attempt will be successful.
+It's also unlikely that everything will utterly fail.
+Still, with a deterrant and a paradise, let's see how we can get closer to paradise.

-## Write down Dreams
+## Write down Dreams (20min)
 If you are familiar with Tim Ferriss' four-hour workweek, this in parts taken from the dreamlining exercise (pages 57-63).

+The goal is to write down all of the dreams you have.
+Everything you want to do, achieve, know, own - everything you _want_.
+Go for qauantity first, we'll reduce it to quality later.
+The more the better.

 Go through the following hints step by step, and write down whatever comes to mind.
-Pause and stop at each hint for some time (at least half a minute), it's usualy if nothing comes up at first.
-Don't care how you get there, and be honest with yourself.
+Pause and stop at each hint for some time (at least half a minute).
+It's normal if nothing comes up at first.
+Don't care how to achieve it, and be honest with yourself.
+Dream.
 Go for quantity.
 - What would excite you, if you had the chance of doing?
 - What would make you fulfilled, if you had done it?
 - What do you want to strive for? (e.g. World Peace, Researching DNA, ...)